cwinpy/cwinpy/docs/pe/roq/roq.rst

 .. literalinclude:: ../data/roq_example_prior.txt
    :language: python

-To show that having the frequency epoch and data epoch being considerably different can be problematic for the ROQ, we will build a reduced order model for this case:
+To show that it can be problematic for the ROQ when the frequency epoch and data epoch are considerably different, we will build a reduced order model for this case as a check (this is not required for the inference, which will build the model automatically):

 .. code-block:: python